MrsBlooGhost/launch_school/LS180-181/02_schema_data_sql/exercises.md

 > List three ways to use the schema to restrict what values can be stored in a column.

-- Defining a CHECK constraint for those columns,
+- Set data type for the column
-- Set a NOT NULL constraint for a column
+- Set a NOT NULL constraint for the column
-- Define CHECK constraints for columns
+- Define a CHECK constraint for the column

 > Is it possible to define a default value for a column that will be considered invalid by a constraint?
 Create a table that tests this.